AndRockSYS/solidity-p2e/README.md

 # Games on Solidity with true randomness

 >[!IMPORTANT]
->All the games were made to show you the possibility of ChainLink nodes and implementing true randomness into the blockchain.
+>The games were made to demonstrate the possibility of ChainLink nodes and to implement true randomness into the blockchain.

 1. [Set up](#set-up)
    - [Number generator](#number-generator)